tkmerkel/tkmerkel/README.md

 I am a mostly self taught python coder working on data analytics, bots and dashboards.

+I am using Github to host some of the work that I've done the past few years for myself (its right up there ^^)

 - 🔭 I’m currently working on building a database of historical listing distributions for nfts.
 - 🌱 I’m currently learning catboost regression.
 - 👯 I’m looking to collaborate on data eng, bots in the crypto space.